shravanasati/stellapy/README.md

  - **`scripts`**: This the list of npm style scripts that take 4 parameters each.

     * `name`: Name of the script.
 To execute a certain script, use its name in the `stella run SCRIPT_NAME` command.
 The script named _default_ will be used in case SCRIPT_NAME is not provided.
+Note that this parameter is **case-insensitive**, for convenience.

     * `url`: The URL to listen to on the browser.
 Set it to an empty string (`''`) if you don't want live reload on the browser. eg. `localhost:8000`.